A grieving family will lay to rest a 28-year-old mother Sunday, about a week after she was killed in an apartment fire in Roswell.

 The fire impacted two additional units and displaced six other residents who were assisted by the Red Cross, the state office said.

 Murphy told The Atlanta Journal-Constitution she knew King from birth and remains close friends with King’s parents.
-Murphy, who considers herself King’s “extra mom,” created a GoFundMe to help cover the up-front costs of King’s cremation and memorial, as well as provide a financial cushion for King’s family as they care for Nasir.
+Murphy, who considered herself King’s “extra mom,” created a GoFundMe campaign to help cover the up-front costs of King’s cremation and memorial, as well as provide a financial cushion for King’s family as they care for Nasir.

 Murphy said King’s death hit her family hard.
 King had recently started a new job as an insurance agent but still lived with her parents, who have helped to care for her son.